 Let’s imagine that you are a retailer of men’s vintage-style clothing.
 One of your products is a 70’s-style, blue velvet jacket that you have named “Bradley”.
-You list the product in your ecommerce store as a “Bradley Jacket”.
+You list the product in your ecommerce website as a “Bradley Jacket”.

 Because of the limitations of your store-builder software, this name might automatically become the title of the product page, the page URL and the name of the product in your site’s navigation.